mathjoha/sca/PLAN.md

 2. Update documentation:
    - Make sure that DocStrings still match. ✅
-   - Update error messages to be more descriptive
+   - Update error messages to be more descriptive (and tests) ✅
-   - Add logging for uniqueness violations

 ### 4. Testing and Validation
 1. Run all tests to ensure no regressions